SaquinavirBrand Name: Invirase Other Names: SQV, saquinavir mesylate Drug Class: Protease Inhibitors

 Take saquinavir according to your health care provider's instructions.

-Take saquinavir at the same time that you take the anti-HIV medicine ritonavir (brand name: Norvir).
-Take saquinavir, along with ritonavir, with a full meal or up to 2 hours after a meal.
+Take saquinavir at the same time that you take ritonavir, within two hours after a meal.

-Always take saquinavir in combination with other anti-HIV medicines.
+Always take saquinavir in combination with other HIV medicines.

-If you take too much saquinavir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much saquinavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take saquinavir, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take saquinavir, see the FDA drug label.

 What should I do if I forget a dose?